prokosna/sola_mpd/README.md

 ## For developers

+### Setup a development environment

-Sola MPD is written in TypeScript with React, Vite, Protocol Buffers and so on.
+Sola MPD is written in TypeScript with React, Vite, Protocol Buffers, Jotai, etc.

 ```
 # 1. Install dependencies, set up a husky hook for format/lint